Blogging Tips

 Q: How Did You Grow Your Audience?

 Consistency.
 I started to work on my social media accounts while I was in college.
-I knew I’d eventually use it, I just wasn’t sure in what manner [a blog, a Youtube, etc.] and working in PR your social media is always part of your resumé.
-If you’re going to run a client’s TikTok they want to make sure you can run your own first!
-I just shared what I loved whether that was my dress to a formal, a lipstick I picked up or my bedroom in my sorority house.
-I buy tiktok likes and make sure to post each day and interact with followers.
+I knew I’d eventually use it; I just wasn’t sure in what manner (a blog, a YouTube channel, etc.), and working in PR, your social media is always part of your résumé.
+If you’re going to run a client’s TikTok, they want to make sure you can run your own first!
+I just shared what I loved, whether that was my dress to a formal, a lipstick I picked up, or my bedroom in my sorority house.
+To enhance my content’s visibility and reach a broader audience, I often think about the option to buy tiktok views.
+I also want to buy tiktok likes and make sure to post each day and interact with followers.
 I asked questions, I responded to comments and I genuinely wanted to be friends with everyone who followed me.
+I’ve also considered using tools like reddit upvotes to increase engagement and boost visibility across other platforms.

 I saw a trend in what girls would ask me on social media [makeup, hair, outfit questions] and I tried to share posts that answered those directly!
 Hashtags, commenting on other pages, following other people are all helpful tools.
 But consistent content will grow you more than all three of those combined.
 If you’re being consistent with posts and aren’t seeing growth, ask someone to analyze your account.
 Sometimes it’s hard to see what others see.
 Maybe it’s too many selfies.
 Maybe people aren’t loving the color scheme.
 Maybe your posts are too bright or too dark.
 That may seem silly, but ask 5 people to just analyze your account.
 I’d ask friends on social media [not friends next to you, they may not want to say!] and you can always return the favor.
 I’ve sat in so many SEO [search engine optimization A.K.A. how to get your website to come up on google] classes and they all say the same!
 People grab their pens to learn all the keys to winning google and the speakers say, “Content wins every time.”
 If you have good content, more users go to your site and with the new Instagram algorithm, you’ll pop up on the popular page and more people will see you.
 There are many SEO tricks such as selecting the correct SEO provider in Birmingham, using simple blog post titles [google reads simple stuff], etc. But original content is the key to growth.
 You may see one blogger that succeeds in taking lots of preppy outfit selfies but when you do the same it may not work.
 Why?
 Because people are already following that one girl for that information.
 So how do you get them to follow you?!
 Keep readin’ girlfriend.
 Keep readin’.